Call for Abstracts for the 2020 ANZSN ASM and its Associated Meetings

 The Awards to be presented at the 55th ANZSN ASM will acknowledge the outstanding research contributions and achievements of our Members across both clinical and basic sciences.

-Abstract submission STRICTLY closes midnight on the closing date Thursday 30th April 2020.
+Abstract submission STRICTLY closes 11:59pm Australian Eastern Standard Time on Thursday 30th April 2020.
 There will be no extensions.

 All submissions must be made via the online Abstract Submission Portal.

 You must follow the correct process (format, word length) for the submission of your abstract.
 Incorrectly formatted abstracts and those over 275 words will be automatically rejected.